-Much has been written in International Living by me and others about the tangible benefits of living in Cuenca, Ecuador—the low cost of living, the temperate climate, the lovely colonial architecture, excellent medical care, and cultural amenities plus modern conveniences.
+Much has been written in International Living by me and others about the tangible benefits of living in Cuenca, Ecuador—the low cost of living, temperate climate, lovely colonial architecture, excellent medical care, cultural amenities, and modern conveniences.

-Maybe you’ve read how I can call any of our doctors on their personal cell phones to make a $25 appointment to see them today—no waiting around.
+Maybe you’ve read how I can call any of our doctors on their personal cell phones to make a $30 appointment to see them today—no waiting around.
 Or that it’s easier to have a healthier lifestyle here, with fresh, inexpensive produce readily available at markets throughout the city and good, filling lunches abounding from as little as $3.

 They’re all wonderful aspects of living in Cuenca, for sure.
-But there are some other intangible, but equally compelling, aspects of life in this beautiful city that your research won’t turn up—things that reveal themselves slowly as you adjust to a new culture and settle in to your adventure abroad.
+Yet there are some other intangible, but equally compelling, aspects of life in this beautiful city that your research won’t turn up—things that reveal themselves slowly as you adjust to a new culture and settle into your adventure abroad.

 If you’re leaving behind a hectic lifestyle filled with the constant pressure of appointments and deadlines…one where you’re always in a hurry to finish what’s in front of you so you can hurriedly move on to the “next thing”…the pace of life here will surprise you.

 Having this kind of freedom encourages you to get back to what’s really important.
 In my previous life I never gave myself permission for much of a social life because I had neither the time nor the energy.
-But in Cuenca, I have made so many wonderful friendships in the last three years that I feel like I have a “second family” here.
+But in Cuenca, I have made so many wonderful friendships in the last six years that I feel like I have a “second family” here.
 I’m blessed to associate these days with folks with whom I share common interests and that I truly care about.

-But the biggest surprise of living in Cuenca has been the discovery of the basic goodness of the Ecuadorians.
+But the biggest surprise of living in Cuenca has been the discovery of the basic goodness of our Ecuadorian neighbors.
 Our hosts are kind, humble, and generous.
 Smiling taxi drivers help unload groceries from their trunk.
-The lady at the dry cleaners waves every time I walk past.
+The lady at the dry cleaners’ waves every time I walk past.
 Merchants patiently listen and try to understand as you mangle the language.